 Subscribing to your local branch and going along to the events near you is a great way of meeting local members and getting to know the community.
-Vacancies for voluntary committee positions are advertised on our jobs section and opportunities to get involved are also published in the monthly members’ e-newsletter and in The Biologist magazine.
+Vacancies for voluntary committee positions are advertised on our jobs section and opportunities to get involved are also published in the monthly members’ newsletter and in our quarterly magazine The Biologist.

 See where our branches operate in the UK on our branch map.
 You can join your local branch on mySociety under “Membership” and then “Branches”.
 You can also browse all of our branches on the regions pages.